 Kimry Jelen

+Kimry’s Bio is continued below.
 Click on any image below to see an enlarged view.

-In 2014, Kimry was invited to show her artwork as part of the World Equestrian Games in France.
-She was the only American, and one of just six artists invited to participate.
-She raised the money to ship more than 40 pieces of art to Caen, France, where during the Games, it was viewed by more than half-a-million people.
-That international exposure has led to other exhibitions and garnered several commissions.
+This native Oregonian’s work has found its way into private collections across the United States and around the world.
+In 2014, she was invited to exhibit at the World Equestrian Games in France.
+Kimry was the only American — and one of just six artists worldwide — chosen to participate.
+She raised the funds to ship more than 40 pieces of art to Caen, France, where her work was viewed by more than half a million people.
+That international recognition led to other exhibitions and numerous commissions.

 You can see more of her work on her website kimryjelen.com